Tututawa: Māori settlement

 They reached the first settlement at Makama – “a small open plain with two cottages in it” – where several people were at work on their cultivations.
 While Taylor was talking to a dozen of them a severe earthquake shook the ground for about two minutes; the locals said they could remember one earthquake when they could not stay on their feet.
 In the evening, prayers were held in “their place of assembly.”

 The track followed up the Mangaotuku River “through a series of undulating grassy plains”.

 According to Church, European settlers discovered a settlement site near Tututawa, and archaeological evidence has identified occupation sites along the Mangaehu Stream, both upstream and downstream from its junction with the Mangaotuku.
-Tututawa is located in close proximity to the historic Kaharoa Track, which followed the Kaharoa Range and the Mangaehu valley, linking Patea to the Taumatamahoe Track.
+Tututawa is located in close proximity to the historic Kaharoa Track, which followed the Kaharoa Range and the Mangaehu valley, linking Pātea to the Taumatamahoe Track.

 European settlement

 Purchase and settlement

 On 16 December 1875 the New Zealand government purchased the 61200 acre Mangaotuku Block from Ngāti Ruanui and Ngāti Maru for £7650.
 Through the 1880s the government refrained from developing or selling this land, or from purchasing any more.
 Charles Brown negotiated the private purchase of the Toko, Huiakama and Pohokura blocks, and sold these to Thomas Bayly in June 1884.

 In 1891 Palmerston North bootmaker Charles Stepney Gatton formed the Palmerston North Land Association to take advantage of the Liberal Government's land settlement scheme.
 Parts of the Mangaotuku, Toko and Huiakama blocks, in the area south of Ōhura Road between Douglas and Strathmore, were sold to the association.
 Ballots for 80-hectare sections were held in 1894 and those successful began to arrive in 1896.